sag2021/crump/README.md

 # Overview

 Checkerboard Relaxation Method Used for Potential field reconstructions (CRUMP).
-Module computes a magnetic potential field in a Cartesian domain from the normal component of B on the six planar boundaries.
-The magnetic field is found from the gradient of a scalar potential using a checkerboard successive over-relaxation method for the solution of Laplace's equation.
+The code computes the magnetic potential field that matches the normal component of a given magnetic field on the six planar boundaries of a Cartesian box.
+The magnetic field is found from the gradient of a scalar potential using a checkerboard Successive Over-Relaxation (SOR) method for the solution of Laplace's equation.
 The code has a Python frontend and Fortran backend.

 A previous version of this code was used in Mastrano, A., Wheatland, M.S., and Gilchrist, S.A.:2018, Solar Physics,293,130 (doi:10.1007/s11207-018-1351-0).
 The differences between this version and that one are superficial.
 The original was designed to be called from IDL, whereas this version has a Python frontend.

+More information on the method of SOR in general can be found in most text books on numerical methods e.g. Press et al. Numerical Recipes 3rd Edition: The Art of Scientific Computing.

 This code was written as a quick way to perform a specific calculation, so it's not particularly versatile.